Economic and Political Overview

 Economic Indicators

 Botswana is regularly ranked first among African countries regarding governance and transparency.
 Its primary assets are its robust regulatory framework and facilitated procedures for property registration.
-However, despite its relative prosperity, Botswana still has one of the highest levels of inequality in the world and suffers a high unemployment rate and a lack of skilled labour.
-According to the last available data, in 2021, the unemployment rate in the country was an estimated 24%, and it was especially high among young people.
-In September 2021, the country approved the The National Employment Policy for Botswana, a plan which aims to provide a comprehensive response to the challenge of unemployment facing the country.
+However, despite its relative prosperity, Botswana still has one of the highest levels of inequality in the world (Gini index of 53.3) and suffers from a high unemployment rate and a lack of skilled labor.
+According to the last available data, in 2022, the unemployment rate remained elevated, at around 25% (IMF), and it was especially high among young people.
+The country’s GDP per capita (PPP) was estimated at USD 18,329 in 2022 by the World Bank.

 Source: IMF – World Economic Outlook Database , Latest available data